mel-project/docs.earendil.network/en/getting-started/pay.md

 ## Price & debt limit

-Two neighbors agree on a price and debt limit for sending packets when they first connect to each other.
-They do so in the `price_config` section of the `in_route` or `out_route` block:
+Two neighbors agree **out-of-band** on a price and debt limit for sending packets when they first connect to each other.
+They then specify this information in the `price_config` section of the `in_route` or `out_route` block:

 ```yaml
 # every in_route and out_route has a price_config